 The Best Places for Metal Detecting

 Whether you are new to metal detecting or have simply lost interest due to a lack of success, I've brought together some places where you may not have considered using your metal detector.

 I can't guarantee you'll find a treasure chest bursting with Spanish doubloons and rubies as big as saucers but who knows!

 We all dream of finding a treasure of forgotten gold jewelry or coins but don't dismiss other smaller finds, these can be equally as interesting but perhaps not as valuable.
 Whether your interest is coins, artifacts, or jewelry any discovery, I'm sure you'll agree, is a welcome one.

 Gerber Folding Shovels

 Detect for Metal on a Crowded Beach

 Have you ever dropped a coin in the sand?
-I know I have and guess what, so have lots of people and it is nigh on impossible to find it without a metal detector.
-It's is almost as though the sand has swallowed it up, claiming it as payment for the using the beach.
+I know I have and guess what, so have lots of other people and it is nigh on impossible to find it without a metal detector.
+It's almost as though the sand has swallowed it up, claiming it as payment for the using the beach.

 Not only for lost coins but also jewelry.
 These could be things that were put into a bag which was knocked over or simply came off when the owner was wearing it.
 Imagine someone throwing a beach ball and their ring flying off, it is lost waiting for you to find it.
 Likewise, when people go into the cold water, loose rings can slide off because of the change of temperature.

 The best time to go searching is as soon as the crowd has left for the day, as it is likely other metal detectors will be out scouting as well.
 Don't be put off by them, get your headphones on and start scanning.

 Often in front of a kiosk which was selling drinks, snacks and ice cream is an ideal place to start.
 As people are opening and closing purses or rummaging in pockets, coins fall out and get lost.